-It focuses on exercise referral schemes that try to increase physical activity among people who are inactive or sedentary and are otherwise healthy or who have an existing health condition or other risk factors for disease.
+- exercise referral for people who are sedentary or inactive and have a health condition or other health risk factors

-The guideline is for primary care practitioners and policy makers, commissioners and other practitioners with physical activity as part of their remit working in local authorities and the NHS.
+- Primary care practitioners and other practitioners with physical activity as part of their remit

 This guideline was previously called exercise and referral schemes to promote physical activity.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.